kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 I'm have solved the solvable problems.
 I have paid the price.
 I am giving the spoils away, for free, under the terms of the [Apache License, Version 2.0][Apache-2.0].
 If you don't know Apache 2, don't worry; you're going to like it.

 There is enough now to prove the concept, and for the technically astute to make real daily use.
 If the kernel of the software system isn't usable for you now, the ideas are still the most important, and I'd much appreciate especially your non-technical feedback on the trade-offs inherent in the design.
-I open up in this way now, for my own sake any that of possible future beneficiaries, in that I'd prefer to invest in building broader accessibility on a solid foundation of something worth accessing.
-Within the year, I expect to make the system approachable for everyone.
+I open up in this way now, for my own sake and that of possible future beneficiaries, as I'd prefer to invest in building broader accessibility on the solid foundation of something actually worth accessing.
+Within the year, I expect to make the system approachable for nearly every lawyer.

 ## How does it work?